EDUCATION PROGRAMS

 The Festival at Sandpoint is always accepting instrument and accessory donations to add to its library.

 Instrument check-outs will only be conducted by appointment.
-Please click the contact button below to schedule an appointment.
+Please click the contact us to schedule an appointment.

 -